 - Savour delicious tapas at Poco Bristol.

-Clifton is an upmarket and quiet neighbourhood characterized by its steep stone steps and Georgian architecture.
+Clifton is an upmarket and quiet area, characterized by its steep stone steps and Georgian architecture.
 Here, you can enjoy a break from the hustle and bustle of Bristol without being too far away from the centre.

 This Airbnb is super popular among families.
 Located in the heart of Clifton, the apartment is perfect for exploring the city but also enjoying a day inside.